 Privacy Information & Legal Disclaimers

-This site contains only brief descriptions of the various available coverages afforded.
+This site contains only brief descriptions of various coverages available.
 For the actual coverages, exclusions and deductible amounts, please read your individual policy/quotes carefully.

 Quotes generated by the Western Mutual Insurance Group are based on the validity of the information provided by the requesting user/homeowner.
 No policy quote is final until we have completed the policy approval process.

-We value our online users & customers… please contact us with any questions or concerns you may have regarding our Internet sites and services.
+We value our online users and customers.
+Please contact us with any questions or concerns you may have regarding our Internet sites and services.

 Important Privacy Notice

 The Western Mutual Insurance Group shares your concerns about the privacy of your nonpublic personal information.
-Because we value you as a customer and have your best interest in mind, we do not sell our customer information to anyone.
+Because we value you as a customer and your privacy is important to us, we do not sell our customer information to anyone.

 Information We May Collect and Maintain

-- On applications submitted by you or your agent, we may collect information such as your name, address, telephone number, property age and size, and prior claim history, and other important identifying information.
+- From applications submitted to us, we may collect information such as your name, address, telephone number, property age and size, prior claim history, and other important identifying information.

 Information Use and Disclosure